tdayris/fair_genome_indexer/config/README.md

 mus_musculus,GRCm38,99
 mus_musculus,GRCm39,110
 ```

+A complete list of accepted keys is available [in schemas](https://github.com/tdayris/fair_genome_indexer/blob/main/workflow/schemas/genomes.schema.yaml),
+with their default value, expected type, and human readable description.

 While `CSV` format is tested and recommended, this workflow uses python
 `csv.Sniffer()` to detect column separator.
 Tabulation and semicolumn are